rlmckenney/react-transform-boilerplate-ts/README.md

 converted to Typescript, uses an additional loader [ts-loader](https://github.com/TypeStrong/ts-loader) and has had all dependancies updated to current versions (including React 15.3 and Babel 6.14).

+## Known issue
+The [react-tap-event-plugin](https://github.com/zilverline/react-tap-event-plugin) required to support the onTouchTap events in the Material-UI components causes a type error.
+It is none the less loaded and functions correctly with Babel.
+However, this does necessitate manual reloading in some cases.
+Suggestions on how to fix this would be most welcome!

 ## How does Typescript help when writing a React Application?

 Typesript is about type safety, and by using the [typings for react on DefinitelyTyped](https://github.com/DefinitelyTyped/DefinitelyTyped/tree/master/react),